How to choose the right breed for you

 You should also consider the cost over the lifetime of looking after a dog and really think about the possible medical problems that might develop.

-Make sure you choose a policy with enough cover to keep your best friend healthy, year after year.
+Make sure you choose a dog insurance policy with enough cover to keep your best friend healthy, year after year.

 Derri Dunn